 I’ve now reached the seven-year point on my ultra-low vitamin A diet experiment.
 My overall health has remained good this year.
 As like with last year’s update, I’d say I’ve only seen some small incremental improvements this year.
 I feel that my skin texture in some areas has slightly improved, and that I have noticeably less gray hair on my chest.
 But I do still have two age spots on my face that seemed to have only faded a bit more in colour this past year.
 I think these two age spots are ever-so-slowly improving but I have no idea if they will ever fully recover.
 It could be that the skin has been permanently damaged in these areas.

 Thus, as expected, this year I don’t have any big health improvements to report on.
-However, what’s surprising, even after years of following my extremely low vA diet, there is still some progress being made.
+However, what’s surprising, even after seven years of following my extremely low vA diet, there is still some progress being made.
 It’s quite clear to me now that making a full and complete recovery from vA toxicity is a very long and slow process.

 I’ve not changed my diet much over the last year.
 I’m still sticking to what I consider to be my primary “safe” foods.
 That’s rice, black beans, and beef / bison.